SoCal-RESON/RESON-website/README.md

 * https://reson.eri.ucsb.edu

 The first one above will be the primary URL and we will likely place permanent redirects at any other locations if needed

+this is a test addtion, to show Ali